gSchool/DNA-release-2/02-Phase-1/01-emergence.md

 * type: multiple-choice
 * id: 16640f6a-df95-45bd-948b-f38cf536210b
-* title: Acquisitions Integration into DevOps Part 2
+* title: !Acquisitions Integration into DevOps Part 2
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

 ##### !question

-After comparing your answer to some of the strategies provided in the student explanation how aligned was your answer?
+After comparing your answer to some of the strategies provided in the student explanation, how aligned was your answer?

 ##### !end-question

 ##### !options

-* Very Similar - included almost all of the strategies recommend
+* Very Similar - included almost all of recommend strategies
-* Moderately Similar - missed one or two strategies recommended
+* Moderately Similar - missed two or three strategies recommended
 * Not Similar - the recommendations were different but both achieve the similar goals
 * Not similar - the recommendations were not aligned